mrzepinski/es6-guide/manuscript/default_+_rest_+_spread.md

 ## spread

-**Spread** is closely related to rest parameters, because of **…** (three dots) notation.
-It allows to split an array to single arguments which is passed to the function as separate arguments.
+The **spread** is closely related to rest parameters, because of **…** (three dots) notation.
+It allows to split an array to single arguments which are passed to the function as separate arguments.

 Let's define our **sum** function an pass **spread** to it: